marsul1/shs-test-4/foss/index.md

-# SHS Reporting Service FOSS
+# SHS Reporting Service

+## Introduction

+This service is responsible to expose the information about the SHS reports easily to the auditors.